Mor

 The Opportunity

-The world’s relationship with death is undergoing a profound shift.
-After decades of avoidance and unhealthy practices, the cracks in our current systems have become impossible to ignore—creating space for change.
-Out of this urgency has emerged the “death positive” movement, a cultural reimagining of how we approach dying, grieving, and legacy.
-This movement reframes death not as a taboo subject or a purely medical event, but as an essential part of a mentally and emotionally well life.
-By confronting death with openness, compassion, and creativity, we have the opportunity to transform end-of-life experiences into moments of connection, meaning, and even healing.
+The global relationship with death is undergoing a profound shift as the cracks in our current systems become impossible to ignore.
+From this urgency, the “death positive” movement has emerged, reframing death not as a taboo medical event, but as an essential part of an emotionally healthy life.
+By confronting mortality with openness, compassion, and creativity, we can transform the end-of-life experience from a crisis into a meaningful opportunity for connection and healing.

 The Solution